jamilleclemon/FoodLooks/README.md

 - **Category:** Social Networking / food
 - **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer, such as tinder or other similar apps.
 Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
 - **Story:** Analyzes users food choices, and connects them to other users with similar choices.
-The user can search for a partivular item to eat or creat anf the searches becomes avalibale to them.
+The user can search for a particular item to eat or creat anf the searches becomes avalibale to them.

 ## Schema
 ### Models